 - Create your personal AmeriFlux account, if you don’t have one

-- Submit the completed form through the AmeriFlux Data Upload Portal (Tip: select the box for “I do not have a site ID” – your site ID will be assigned after you submit this form)
+- Submit the completed form through the AmeriFlux Data Upload Portal using the BADM option (Tip: select the box for “I do not have a site ID” – your site ID will be assigned after you submit this form)

 If the AmeriFlux Support Team has questions, they will contact you.
 This process usually takes up to a month since we process these requests in batches.